 When I was in high school I didn’t even know that front-end development is a real job, so I didn’t consider it as a career choice.
 I always thought that websites were built by hobbyists, while true programmers are sending spaceships to the Moon or building artificial intelligence.

 I still enjoyed algorithmic challenges, so I actually started a CS degree.
 But it was damn boring!
 I’d always imagined that studies would be focused on programming.
 It turned out that it takes up maybe 10% of the curriculum.
 In the end it’s Computer Science, not Programming, so you learn a little bit about everything.

 The programming courses were so basic, that I knew those things when I was a teenager.
 So I decided to drop out after 3 months.
 The next year I started a degree in Graphic Design.
 That was one of the best decisions in my life!

-So, how did you get your first programming job/ freelance work?
+So, how did you get your first programming job?

 Shortly after I dropped out, my friend asked me if I can design and develop a WordPress page.
 I probably didn’t even know what WordPress was but I said yes.
 In the end, how difficult can it be to learn it?
 I learned WordPress along the way and, most importantly, understood that front-end development can be a real job.
 Ironically, after abandoning my studies, I became a developer!

-Has anyone ever asked about your coding qualifications when you have been talking to clients?
+Has anyone ever asked about your coding qualifications?

 Never!
 People were always interested in my previous work and didn’t care about asking about a degree.